 Ratings will be recorded on a scale of 1 to 5 stars ★.

 Stop 1!
 Wu Cha.
 Feelin’ good.
 Feelin’ optimistic.
 Bubble tea is the best!
-This place is so cute.
 We’re the only people in here because it’s 12:15pm and they’ve just opened.
 Speedy service, great!
 We order the Wukong Black Diamond Milk Tea with Pearls.
 Part of the deal today is that we have to get milk tea at each place, though this shop definitely seems like it specializes in fruit teas.
 I am certain we’ll regret this milk-only rule later, but it seemed like the only way to give each shop a fair and balanced comparison.
 This is what I’m having for breakfast so for the moment I’m stoked about it.
 There’s a very faint coffee-ish flavour which is an extra bonus to my boyfriend, who is a coffee addict.

 The wall covered with pink roses is a nice touch but somehow clashes with the otherwise sterile environment.
 All 3 women working behind the counter are wearing hygienic face masks that look like they belong in future space hospitals.
 I like that they’re not breathing into my beverage… but I feel a little like I’m going in for surgery.
 The cool asian pop music wins back some points though.